jess-disguise/notes/reactJS.md

                     /*
                     This event handler calls this.props.onClick()
-                    Since the Board passed onClick={() => this.handleClick(i)} to Square, the Square calls the Board’s handleClick(i) when clicked In React terms, the Square components are now controlled components;
+                    Since the Board passed onClick={() => this.handleClick(i)} to Square, the Square calls the Board's handleClick(i) when clicked In React terms, the Square components are now controlled components;
                          the Board has full control over them */